sematext/docs/docs/monitoring/tag-aliases-support.md

 title: Tag Aliases
-description: Tag aliases are name value pairs used to identify group of tag values i.e. alias for group of tags.
-For example, user can create a tag alias `env:prod` which identifies set of hosts.
+description: Tag aliases are name-value pairs used to identify a group of tag values i.e. alias for a group of tags.
+For example, user can create a tag alias `env:prod` which identifies a set of hosts.

 # What's a Tag Alias?

-Tag aliases are name value pairs used to identify group of tag values i.e. alias for group of tags.
-For example, user can create a tag alias `env:prod` which identifies set of hosts running in prod setup.
+Tag aliases are name-value pairs used to identify a group of tag values i.e. alias for a group of tags.
+For example, user can create a tag alias `env:prod` which identifies a set of hosts running in prod setup.
 So user can define this tag alias and map it set of `os.host` tag values.
-Tag aliases can defined from UI, configured in agent or automatically sent by agents.
+Tag aliases can be defined from UI, configured in agent or automatically sent by agents.

 ## Automatic Tags Aliases from agent

-The Infra Agent automatically collects following tag aliases:
+The Infra Agent automatically collects following tag aliases and sends them periodically to Sematext Cloud.
+These tag aliases are purged periodically.
+It is not recommended to use these names in configured/user-defined tag aliases.

 ### Cloud metadata